Key Takeaways

 Current Law and Upcoming Changes

-Under the Tax Cuts and Jobs Act of 2017, the estate and gift tax exemption was doubled, and this exemption has since been annually indexed for inflation.
+Under the Tax Cuts and Jobs Act of 2017, the estate and gift tax exemption doubled, and this exemption has since been adjusted annually for inflation.
 Taxpayers have benefited from this higher estate tax exemption, and many tax-related estate planning considerations may have been set aside.

 Planning Opportunities and Considerations Today